Jessica Gagen

-Jessica Ashley Gagen (born 6 September 1996) is an English beauty pageant titleholder who won Miss England 2023, Miss United Kingdom 2024, and Miss World Europe 2023.
-She represented her country at Miss World 2023.
-Gagen holds a bachelor's degree in aerospace engineering from the University of Liverpool, and is an advocate for women and girls in STEM (science, technology, engineering and math).
+Jessica Ashley "Jess" Gagen (born 6 September 1995) is an English aerospace engineer, fashion model, and beauty pageant titleholder who was crowned Miss England 2022, and later finished as a Top 8 finalist in the Miss World 2023 pageant held in Mumbai, India, where she also received the title of Miss World Europe 2023 and Miss United Kingdom 2024.

+Gagen holds a bachelor's degree in aerospace engineering from the University of Liverpool, and is an advocate for women and girls in STEM (Science, Technology, Engineering and Mathematics).
 She additionally works as a fashion model.